For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 The UHC provides student funding to support select Applied Practical Experience placements for students wishing to focus on urban health as part of the practical experience required of all first-year MPH students at the Dornsife School of Public Health.

 Students complete the Applied Practical Experience placement process to select a supervised, hands-on, approximately 120-hour public health experience within public health practice settings.
-Applications are accepted in early May.
+Applications are solicited and accepted in the spring each year.

 2022 Applied Practical Experience